 Dark spots, a form of hyperpigmentation, are a very common skin concern.
-Whether caused by acne, air pollution or sun exposure, dark spots can seem impossible to get rid of, but there are steps you can take at home to help reduce their appearance.
+Whether caused by acne, air pollution or sun exposure, dark spots can be seemingly impossible to get rid of.
+But don’t be discouraged — there are steps you can take at home to at least help reduce their appearance.
 With help from board-certified dermatologist and Skincare.com consultant Dr. Dendy Engelman, we’re sharing tips and tricks for addressing dark spots.

 What Are Dark Spots?

 Dark spots on the skin’s surface occur when melanin — the pigment that is responsible for the skin’s color — is produced in excess.
-Because of their nature, this can make dark spots difficult to get rid of for good and even tough to cover up with makeup.
-But by using products formulated to help fade their appearance over time, and by following expert skin-care tips to help prevent more hyperpigmentation spots from appearing, a brighter, more even-looking complexion is possible.
+Because of their nature, dark spots can be difficult to get rid of for good and even tough to cover up with makeup.
+But by using products formulated to help fade their appearance over time, and by following expert skincare tips to help prevent more hyperpigmentation spots from appearing, a brighter, more even-looking complexion is possible.

 What Can Cause Dark Spots?

 Before you learn how to get rid of dark spots on your skin’s surface, it’s important to know what can cause them to occur in the first place.
 The biggest culprit is sun exposure.
 Another common cause is acne.
 Inflammation on the skin in the form of a brown or red-toned spot can be left behind after a breakout heals, especially if you picked at it or popped it.
 Other causes of dark spots include pollution and hormonal fluctuations.

 How to Reduce the Appearance of Dark Spots